 Schools, highways, and buildings in Africa, the Caribbean, and the United States have since been named in his honour.

-In honour of his memory, Face2face Africa brings you six quotes Garvey will always be remembered for.
+In honour of his memory, Face2face Africa brings you seven quotes Garvey will always be remembered for.